SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 counting function evaluations offer more meaningful algorithm characterization than hardware-dependent timing measurements.

-All code, data, and results are available at [github.com/SimiaCryptus/qqn-optimizer](https://github.com/SimiaCryptus/qqn-optimizer/) ensure reproducibility and enable further research.
+All code, data, and results are available at [github.com/SimiaCryptus/qqn-optimizer](https://github.com/SimiaCryptus/qqn-optimizer/) to ensure reproducibility and enable further research.
 We encourage the community to build upon this work and explore the broader potential of interpolation-based optimization methods.